m-alizadeh7/Inventory_Listing-WEB/AI-Promt.markdown

 - Ensure the frontend communicates with the backend via RESTful APIs built in PHP.
 - Use AJAX or Fetch API for dynamic data loading without page refreshes.
 - Include responsive CSS (preferably with a framework like Bootstrap or Tailwind CSS) for compatibility with various devices.
+- Optimize for scalability in the SPA:
+  - Apply Code Splitting, Lazy Loading, and Tree Shaking to manage bundle sizes as the project grows (e.g., for handling 100+ pages/modules).
+  - Use SSR/SSG where appropriate to enhance initial load performance.
+  - Structure the frontend modularly, potentially using Micro-Frontends for independent development of sections like dashboards or user management.

 ## Testing and Debugging
 - Test all code in the XAMPP environment to ensure compatibility.
 - Include error logging in `config.php` for debugging, but disable it in production.
 - Write unit tests for critical components (e.g., user authentication, access control) using PHPUnit.
+- Use performance optimization tools and monitoring as outlined in Coding Standards.

 ## Additional Notes
 - Ensure the project is secure, with protections against common vulnerabilities like XSS, CSRF, and SQL injection.
 - Optimize performance for standard cPanel hosting environments (e.g., avoid heavy dependencies).
 - Keep the codebase lightweight and avoid unnecessary third-party libraries unless approved.
 - Never include references to AI tools, GitHub Copilot, or any generative AI in the codebase, comments, or documentation.